Measuring the Success of RPO (Recruitment Process Outsourcing): Key Performance Indicators and ROI Analysis for Businesses

 Let’s review these factors:

-Strategic Alignment: RPO's success also hinges on its alignment with your company’s strategic vision.
+RPO's success also hinges on its alignment with your company’s strategic vision.
 This includes supporting business growth, enhancing employer branding, and improving workforce diversity.
 Effective RPO strategies are integrated with your company's broader HR and business objectives, contributing to long-term sustainability and competitive advantage.
+A survey by Lighthouse Research and Advisory found that quality of support has become the top criterion for selecting an RPO partner, emphasizing the importance of strategic alignment with business goals.

 Now that you know which factors to follow, let’s see the corresponding KPIs to keep track of.